 - QRIS Toolbox for After School/Out-of-School Time Programs

 All programs participating in QRIS are required to use QRIS Measurement tools at Level 2, Level 3 and Level 4 as part of their QRIS self-assessment process.
 These QRIS Measurement tools are used to effectively measure process quality indicators(teacher-child interactions) and structural quality indicators (program administration & leadership) consistently.
 The links below provide additional information about the QRIS Measurement Tools used by each of the QRIS Program Types.

 - Complete List of QRIS Measurement Tools and related links

 - Center-based / School-based Programs QRIS Measurement Tools

-- After School /Out of School Time Program QRIS Application and Self Assessment PDF for reference
+- After School and Out of School Time QRIS Measurement Tools

 QRIS Program Manager (QPM) User Guides and Instructions

 These documents outline the QRIS Standards, measurement methods, documentation types and titles that can be used to assist programs in responding to questions in the QRIS Program Manager Online QRIS Application and Self Assessment (These documents are only for reference).

 - Information for FCC Systems to Receive Consent from FCC to assist with QRIS Application process

 - EEC QRIS Program Manager User Guide